n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

     rules employed vary between scripts, except for left-side matras, where all Indic scripts follow the same rule.

+In the lists that follow, the options for each characteristic are mutually exclusive, and they are exhaustive for the set of Indic scripts [listed](#general-information) at the beginning of this document (Devanagari, Bengali, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil, Telugu, Sinhala, and Khmer).

+Implementers who wish to cover additional scripts using the same method would first need to determine whether any additional options are relevent for each characteristic.

 #### Base consonant ####

 Locating the base consonant of a syllable generally requires parsing